Chemical Skin Peels

 - Use of cortisone medication in the last 6 months

-Please note: if you suffer from herpes you can have a flare up around the mouth area.
+Please note: those who suffer from cold sores can have a flare up.
 You need to take medication for this a few days preceding the peel to prevent it from flaring up again.

-How often can I have a Chemical Skin Peel?
+How often can someone have a Chemical Skin Peel?

 This depends on the product used, but will usually be at monthly intervals.
-Upon your consultation the doctor or aesthetic assistant a treatment plan can be prescribed, that will best treat your condition.
+Upon the first consultation with the doctor or aesthetic assistant a treatment plan can be prescribed, to treat the concerns.
 Usually four to six treatments are required, but this can vary according to skin type, degree of skin damage, and the desired levels of improvement.

 Are Chemical Skin Peels safe?

-Yes – if you are in trained hands.
+Yes – granted an accredited and credible service provider is used are in trained hands.
 At The Aesthetics Centre we have professional aesthetic assistants who administer the procedure with products and protocols we trust.

-These brands have available to you, home care for preparation before and maintenance after your treatment course, which is important to protect and repair the dermal structure of the skin and help improve cell turnover*.
+These brands have home care for preparation before and maintenance after the treatment course, which is important to protect and repair the dermal structure of the skin and help improve cell turnover.